Home » Cardiovascular Health » Heart Disease Risk Factors » Obesity and Diabetes

 New Mom Obesity: Higher Risk for Stroke and Heart Attack

-A new study in Denmark is showing that new mothers that suffered from obesity are at a much higher for heart attack and stroke than previously thought.
+A new study in Denmark is showing that new mothers that suffered from are at a much higher risk for heart attack and stroke than previously thought.
 The research was conducted on over 273,000 women suffering from obesity and having given birth between 2004 and 2009.
 The information is startling, given the fact that the average age of the women was thirty.

 obesity